 |

 Audiokinetron Device for Auditory Integration Training The older Audiokinetron device was invented by Dr. Guy Berard in France.
 This device is now being phased out and is no longer manufactured or serviced.
-The official FDA position is that if the Audiokinetron is used solely as an aid to education, it is not considered a medical device and is not subject to FDA regulation. |
+The official FDA position is that if the Audiokinetron is used solely as an aid to education, it is not considered a medical device and is not subject to FDA regulation.
+It is no longer manufactured or serviced. |

-BGC Device for Auditory Integration Training Bill Clark, an audio engineer familiar with the Audiokinetron was the developer of the BGC device.
-The BGC was made in the USA to duplicate the French Audiokinetron device.
-Dr. Steve Edelson researched the scientific efficacy of the BGC and the AudioKinetron in 1992 and found them to be comparable.
-This older BGC device is still in use by a few AIT Practitioners.
+BGC Device for Auditory Integration Training (no longer in use) The older BGC device was designed by Bill Clark, an audio engineer familiar with the Audiokinetron was the developer of the BGC device which was made in the USA to duplicate the French Audiokinetron device.
+A few older BGC devices may still be in use by a few AIT Practitioners.
 However, it is no longer manufactured or serviced. |

 The first stage is a simple cuts only graphic equalizer that is designed to lower certain sound frequencies by forty decibels.